davidblus/davidblus.top/wordpress/wp-content/plugins/wp-githuber-md/README.txt

 - Fix issue #230 - jsdeliver url by Bronya0
 - Test up to WordPress 5.8.1
 - Test up to PHP 8.0

+= 1.16.2

+- Test for compatibility with WordPress 6.2.2 and PHP 8.2.5 (No new updates for this version, just testing for compatibility)
+- Fix coding style.
+- Mermaid.js has been updated to 9.4.3

 == Upgrade Notice ==